ucatie/CarND-Capstone/README.md

 	```
 4. Run the simulator

-5. In order to run the code on CARLA, it will be necessary to use a different classifier: a SVM is used in the simulator environment, while a FCN is used to detect traffic lights in the real world.
+5. In order to run the code on CARLA, it is necessary to use a different classifier: A SVM is used in the simulator environment, while a FCN is used to detect traffic lights in the real world.
 Therefore, it is necessary to download the trained FCN network (based on VGG) snapshot.
-Due to the size of the file, it cannot be hosted in Github, so please use the followig link to download: [trained FCN snapshot](https://drive.google.com/open?id=0B-varHdnnrqsMDI2QVM4bEo3VUU)
+Due to the size of the file, it cannot be hosted in GitHub, so please use the following link to download: [Trained FCN snapshot](https://drive.google.com/open?id=0B-varHdnnrqsMDI2QVM4bEo3VUU)

 ### Real world testing

-1. Download [training bag](https://drive.google.com/file/d/0B2_h37bMVw3iYkdJTlRSUlJIamM/view?usp=sharing) that was recorded on the Udacity self-driving car (a bag demonstraing the correct predictions in autonomous mode can be found [here](https://drive.google.com/open?id=0B2_h37bMVw3iT0ZEdlF4N01QbHc))
+1. Download [training bag](https://drive.google.com/file/d/0B2_h37bMVw3iYkdJTlRSUlJIamM/view?usp=sharing) that was recorded on the Udacity self-driving car (a bag demonstrating the correct predictions in autonomous mode can be found [here](https://drive.google.com/open?id=0B2_h37bMVw3iT0ZEdlF4N01QbHc))
 2. Unzip the file
 ```bash
 unzip traffic_light_bag_files.zip